Incommensurate Charge Super-modulation and Hidden Dipole Order in Layered Kitaev Material $\alpha$-RuCl$_3$: Discussion

 A plausible interpretation of the super-modulation is from the interference of Majorana spinons.
-At temperatures slightly above the Neel temperature $T_c$, the material $\alpha$-RuCl$_3$ is proximate to a Kitaev spin liquid owing to the combined thermal and quantum fluctuations.
-Especially, in a temperature region the thermally excited $Z_2$ fluxes yield a finite Fermi surface of the Majorana spinons, which are called Majorana thermal metal in literature \cite{yoshitake_fractional_2016,yoshitake_majorana_2017,eschmann_thermodynamics_2019, nasu_nonequilibrium_2019, nasu_thermodynamic_2020, lee_kondo_2023}.
-The nesting of the Majorana Fermi surface can cause a spinon density wave.
-A desired electronic CDW is then formed by combining the spinons with the charges (i.e. the holes) \cite{chen_evidence_2022}.
-However, whereas the Fermi wave vector of the Majorana thermal metal should be temperature dependent, there has yet no experimental evidence to support this.
+At temperatures slightly above the N\'{e}el temperature $T_c$, the material $\alpha$-RuCl$_3$ in 2D limit is proximate to a Kitaev spin liquid owing to the combined thermal and quantum fluctuations.
+Especially, in a temperature region the thermally excited $Z_2$ fluxes yield a finite Fermi surface of the Majorana spinons, which are called thermal Majorana metal in literature \cite{yoshitake_fractional_2016,yoshitake_majorana_2017, eschmann_thermodynamics_2019,nasu_nonequilibrium_2019,nasu_thermodynamic_2020, lee_kondo_2023}.
+The nesting of the Majorana Fermi surface can generate a spinon density waves.
+The internal coupling between spinons and chargons (i.e. holons or doublons depending on the bias voltage) will potentially cause a charge order and quantum oscillation of the electron density \cite{chen_evidence_2022}.
+However, the size of Majorana fermi-surface should be temperature dependent, which is inconsistent with the fact that the super-modulations are detectable at both temperatures of 77 K and 4.2 K with the same wave vector \cite{kohsaka_imaging_2024,qiu_evidence_2024}.
+At this point, there exist no clear evidences to establish a connection between the observed super-modulation and Majorana fermions.